erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 NYC requires **real-time** information on the streets and neighborhoods with the highest concentration of **pedestrians** and **non-pedestrians** (referred to as **mobilized** individuals) at any requested timeframe within the last 24 hours.<br>
 This information will be used to **make decisions** regarding **real-time** needs such as the deployment of police resources and traffic control, as well as **long-term** considerations like transportation budgets, timing of municipal construction work, and advertising fees.

-The architecture comprises technology and modeling decisions that will ensure the final product will be fast, reliable and easy to maintain.
+We've made some careful choices about technology and design patterns to make sure the end product hits all the marks - it'll be fast, reliable, and easy to maintain.
-The document outlines the thought process for every aspect of the architecture, and explains why specific decisions were made.
+Throughout this document, we'll walk you through our thinking process and explain the reasoning behind each decision we made.
-It’s extremely important for the development team to closely follow the architecture depicted in this document.
-In any case of doubt please consult the Software Architect.
+This document is the blueprint for the dev team.
+Make sure to stick to these guidelines closely.
+If anything seems unclear, don't hesitate to reach out to the Software Architect.

 ## Requirements